ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Unguessability {#unguessability}
+TODO: Here or in security considerations, discuss security considerations with with "running out of random"

 Implementations SHOULD utilize a cryptographically secure pseudo-random number generator (CSPRNG) to provide values that are both difficult to predict ("unguessable")